TheLoneTec/Tecs-Assorted-Patches/README.md

 Updated: (Gloomy Deco) Added check for Viles Metallurgy, for Milling SubCategory.

 Updated: (Vanilla Base Generation Expanded) Added Conditional Check for Third party Modifications

-## Celsius Guide (Temp) :

-Use Chimneys and the Industrial Air Vac in order to help keep production buildings at their full efficiency